-To reduce administrative burden, the cognizant technical and program offices are encouraged to solicit in a manner that diminishes pre-award requirements, (e.g., a 2016 GAO study (https://www.gao.gov/assets/680/677949.pdf) suggested "...postponing certain pre-award requirements until after making a preliminary decision about an applicant's likelihood of funding").
+To reduce administrative burden, the cognizant technical and program offices are encouraged to solicit in a manner that diminishes pre-award requirements, (e.g., a 2016 GAO study suggested "...postponing certain pre-award requirements until after making a preliminary decision about an applicant's likelihood of funding").
 This could be done in several ways, such as delaying detailed budgets or other elements of an application until after the application has gone through initial peer review and has received a qualifying score from reviewers.